ylipacbio/IsoSeq-3.0/README.md

 ```

 **Note**: If you only want to run IsoSeq Classify without Cluster, please
-create a xml for IsoSeq Classify Only.
+create an XML for IsoSeq Classify Only.

 ```
  pbsmrtpipe show-template-details pbsmrtpipe.pipelines.sa3_ds_isoseq_classify -o isoseq_classify_options.xml